 HB 274, Makes smoking inside of any motor vehicle when a person under 13 is present an offense, (Rep. Sandra Scott-D)

 Relating to general provisions regarding offenses against public health and morals, so as to provide for the offense of smoking inside any motor vehicle when a person who is under 13 years of age is present; to provide for a criminal penalty.
+People also need to learn about DUI vs DUID differences and similarities and understand the severity of the crime and try to avoid such situation.

 HB 454, Publicly funded health facilities offering HIV testing, (Rep. Park Cannon-D)